 Springfield is a larger medium-sized city located in the state of Illinois.
 With a population of 116,565 people and 36 constituent neighborhoods, Springfield is the sixth largest community in Illinois.

-Springfield is a decidedly white-collar city, with fully 86.42% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Springfield is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Springfield who work in office and administrative support (17.26%), sales jobs (9.03%), and management occupations (8.81%).
+Springfield is a decidedly white-collar city, with fully 86.40% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Springfield is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Springfield who work in office and administrative support (15.70%), management occupations (9.39%), and sales jobs (8.82%).

 Also of interest is that Springfield has more people living here who work in computers and math than 95% of the places in the US.

-The population of Springfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.86% of adults in Springfield have a bachelor's degree or even advanced degree.
+The education level of Springfield citizens is very high relative to the national average among all cities (21.84%): 35.35% of adults in Springfield have a bachelor's degree or even advanced degree.

 Springfield is a very ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Springfield include Irish, English, Italian, and French .

 The most common language spoken in Springfield is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Other Asian languages.